SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `iop` - integer, default: `0`.
 If not zero, determines the length of the incomplete orthogonalization procedure (IOP) [^1].
 Note that if the linear operator/jacobian is hermitian, then the Lanczos algorithm will always be used and the IOP setting is ignored.

+You're required to provide the jacobian associated with the problem for the methods to work.

 It should be noted that many of the methods are still at an experimental stage of development, and thus should be used with caution.